 The most promising fungal and bacterial biocontrol agents were tested in vitro against the pathogens responsible for coriander root rot using the dual culture technique (Dennis and Webster, 1971) with PDA serving as the base medium.
 Cultures of both the test pathogens and biocontrol agents each seven days old and grown on their respective media was used for this evaluation.

-Both the pathogen and biocontrol agents were aseptically placed at equal distances directly opposite each other on solidified PDA in Petri dishes which was then be incubated at 27 ± 2°C. Plates inoculated only with the pathogen was serve as the untreated control.
+Both the pathogen and biocontrol agents were aseptically placed at equal distances directly opposite each other on solidified PDA in Petri dishes which was then incubated at 27 ± 2°C. Plates inoculated only with the pathogen serve as the untreated control.

 Table 2: List of Bioagents